Managerial Analytics Certificate Courses

 The Managerial Analytics Certificate curriculum consists of four courses, as detailed below.

 Students must take the first MA course offering scheduled during Fall Quarter.
 They may take subsequent courses in any order.

 Operations management is the management of business processes--that is, the management of the recurring activities of a firm.
 This course aims to familiarize students with the problems and issues confronting operations managers, and to provide the language, concepts, insights and tools to deal with these issues to gain competitive advantage through operations and supply chains.
 We examine how different business strategies require different business processes and supply chain structures and how different operational capabilities allow and support different strategies to gain competitive advantage.
 Syllabus

-KELLG_MA 326-0: Topics in Managerial Analytics: Empirical Methods in Consumer Analytics
+KELLG_MA 326-0: Topics in Managerial Analytics: Analytics for Strategy

 KELLG_MA 328-0: Competitive Strategy and Industrial Structure